 Five Towns Adult Education, Room 235, Camden Hills HS, Rt.
 90, Rockport 6 to 8 PM on Thursday, February 11, 2016 by: Paul Kando

 Sheepscot General Store, 98 Town House Rd, Whitefield 6 to 8 PM on Friday, February 12, 2016. by: Paul Kando

 Solar energy: Power of the Future – $15

 Five Towns Adult Education, Room 235, Camden Hills HS, Rt.
 90, Rockport 6 to 8 PM on Thursday, February 25, 2016 by: Paul Kando

 Storm window workshops

 Postponed.
 We are looking for a new site to host the workshops.

 Check back here for any updates.

-- Energy and Our Ubiquitous Lawns by: Paul Kando
+- Moisture and the Tight House by: Paul Kando

 - Glossary of Terms by: Topher Belknap